Audrey Hepburn: 1929–1938: Family and early childhood

 Ella and Joseph married in Batavia in 1926.
 Joseph was working for a trading company at the time.
-Soon after the marriage, the couple moved to Europe, where he began working for a loan company; reportedly tin merchants MacLaine, Watson, and Company in London.
+Soon after the marriage, the couple moved to Europe, where he began working for a loan company; reportedly, tin merchants MacLaine, Watson, and Company in London.
 After a year in London, they moved to Brussels, where he had been assigned to open a branch office.
 After three years spent travelling between Brussels, Arnhem, The Hague and London, the family settled in the suburban Brussels municipality of Linkebeek in 1932.
 Hepburn's early childhood was sheltered and privileged.
 Due to Joseph's job, the family travelled back and forth among three countries, enhancing her multinational background.
 (Note: Walker writes that it is unclear for what kind of company Joseph worked; he was listed as a "financial adviser" in a Dutch business directory, and the family often travelled among the three countries.)

 In the mid-1930s, Ella and Joseph recruited and collected donations for the British Union of Fascists (BUF).
 Ella met Adolf Hitler and wrote favourable articles about him for the BUF.
 Joseph left the family abruptly in 1935 after a "scene" in Brussels.
-He subsequently moved to London, where he became more deeply involved in the Fascist activity and never visited Hepburn abroad.
+He subsequently moved to London, where he became more deeply involved in Fascist activity and never visited Hepburn abroad.
 The same year, Ella moved to her family's estate in Arnhem with Hepburn and sent Alex and Ian to The Hague to live with relatives.
-Joseph wanted Hepburn to be educated in the United Kingdom, so in 1937, she was sent to live in Kent, where she, known as Audrey Ruston or "Little Audrey", was educated at a small private school in Elham.
+Joseph wanted Hepburn to be educated in the United Kingdom, so in 1937, she was sent to live in Kent, where she, known as Audrey Ruston or "Little Audrey", was educated at a small private school in the village of Elham.
 Ella and Joseph officially divorced the next year.
 Later in her life, Hepburn often spoke of the effect on a child of being "dumped" as "children need two parents"; she stated that Joseph's departure was "the most traumatic event of my life".
-In the 1960s, Hepburn renewed contact with Joseph after locating him in Dublin through the Red Cross; she supported him financially until his death although he remained emotionally detached.
+In the 1960s, Hepburn renewed contact with Joseph after locating him in Dublin, Ireland, through the Red Cross; although he remained emotionally detached, she supported him financially until his death.